Changed made in a buffer do not affect the file on disk until the buffer is saved.

 The backup feature can be used to roll back to the previous version of a file after changes were made.
 When a buffer is saved for the first time after being opened, its original contents are “backed up” under a different file name.

 The behavior of the backup feature is specified in the the section called “The Saving and Backup Pane”.pane of the > dialog box; see

 The default behavior is to back up the original contents to

 the buffer's file name suffixed with a tilde (“~”).
 For

 example, a file named

 The Max number of backups setting determines the number of backups to save.
 Setting this to zero disables the backup feature.
 Settings this to more than one adds numbered suffixes to file names.
 By default only one backup is saved.

-If the Backup directory setting is non-empty, backups are saved in that location (with the full path to the original file under it).
+If the Backup, Autosave directory setting is non-empty, backups are saved in that location (with the full path to the original file under it).
 Otherwise, they are saved in the same directory as the original file.
-The latter is the default behavior.

 The Backup filename prefix setting is the prefix that is added to the backed-up file name.
 This is empty by default.

 The Backup filename suffix setting is the suffix that is added to the backed-up file name.
 This is “~” by default.